LevanKvirkvelia/salute/README.md

 ![blocks advanced](https://github.com/LevanKvirkvelia/salute/assets/5202843/95ec6ca9-9272-43c5-8c78-499361060898)

 ### Two agents talking to each other
-In Salute, `wait` pauses the sequence until input is queued.
+In Salute, `wait` pauses the sequence until there is something in the input queue.
 It accepts two parameters: queue name and a directive to save input to outputs.
 If the second parameter is `true`, it saves input to outputs under the queue name.
 If it's a string, input is saved under that name.

 To enqueue input, use `agent.input()`, with the queue name as the first argument and the queued value as the second.